-The purpose of the Medicaid Administrative Claiming (MAC) Guide is to inform our Third Party Administrator and schools of the appropriate methods for claiming federal reimbursement for the cost of Medicaid administrative activities performed in the school setting.
+The purpose of the Medicaid School-Based Claiming Time Study Implementation Guide is to inform our Third Party Administrator and school districts of the appropriate methods for claiming federal reimbursement for the cost of Medicaid direct services and administrative activities performed in the school setting.
+This Guide replaces the prior approved MAC Time Study Guide beginning July 1, 2011.